 Other prospective machinists attend technical and vocational colleges to earn an associate's degree or certificate.
 These programs include coursework and shops in the major areas of the machinist profession, including lathe and milling operations.
 College programs may require coursework in algebra, trigonometry, composition and computer skills.
 Most programs include significant hands-on learning, and some apprenticeships work in conjunction with colleges.

-The BLS stated that employment of machinists was expected to increase ten percent from 2014-2024.
+The BLS stated that employment of machinists was expected to be slower than the average for that of the job market as a whole through 2018.
 The BLS projected that the number of workers training to be machinists would be less than the number of job openings, which gives prospective candidates very favorable opportunities.

 Two specialties within this career field are production machinists and maintenance machinists.
 Production machinists produce a large quantity of one item, often with the assistance of computer programs.
 Maintenance machinists repair broken parts of production machines and work in many sectors of the manufacturing industry.